-When asked about which directioneast or west-his newly independent country would face, the late pan africanist and Ghanaian Kwame Nkrumah gave a profound response.
-Without equivocation, he stated that his country wold neither face east or west.
+When asked about which direction, east or west, his newly independent country would face, the late pan Africanist and Ghanaian Kwame Nkrumah gave a profound response.
+Without equivocation, he stated that his country would neither face east or west.
 It would face forward.
 This kind of courageous and pioneering inventiveness is needed.
-This mindset is savvy in that the policy maker understands best practices and knows what works.
+This mind set is savvy in that the policy maker understands best practices and knows what works.
 But he or she does not take a wholesale acceptance of every institution or model.
-He or she has the originality to see how even the best models can or cannot work in his country context
+He or she has the originality to see how even the best models can or cannot work in his country context.

-The next generation of African leaders will need to develop the ability to endow even the best economic growth idea with local characteristics.
-Thus , for instance, capitalism can have Ethiopian, Kenyan or Nigerian characteristics.
-To be sure capitalism around the world has national ‘shades’.
-While retaining its core essence it has its unique expressions in say Germany, the United Kingdom, or the Nordic countries.
+The next generation of African leaders will need to develop the ability to endow even the best economic growth ideas with local characteristics.
+Thus, for instance, capitalism can have Ethiopian, Kenyan, or Nigerian characteristics.
+To be sure, capitalism around the world has national ‘shades’ while retaining its core essence.
+It has its unique expressions in say Germany, the United Kingdom, or the Nordic countries.
 China has also pioneered a version of capitalism driven by the state which is inspiring the rise of the ‘developmental state’ in many developing countries.
 We live in a world where orthodoxy is being questioned and where even the best systems can innovate and evolve.